 Essex County Council continues to fund the Columbus Discovery Club through the ‘Aiming High for Disabled Children’ grant programme.
 Without their support we would not be able to offer our services and we are grateful for this partnership support.

 We operate during all school holidays (excluding Bank Holidays) between the hours of 9.30am to 3.30pm.
 Activities include swimming, sporting activities, cooking, arts and crafts, dance, as well as many day trips to local and national attractions.
-Cost £20 per day.
+Cost £30 - £50 (depending on activity) per day.

 Holiday Club (PMLD)